polyamides

 Molten nylon polymer is forced through a spinneret then cooled to form a filament of nylon

 Nylon is a thermoplastic polymer; this means it will soften and melt when heated.
-If molten nylon is forced through a device called a spinneret; this simply resembles a large shower head; then long filaments of nylon thread will emerge.
+If molten nylon is forced through a device called a spinneret (as shown in the image opposite); this simply resembles a large shower head; then long filaments of nylon thread will emerge.
 If these filaments are then cooled by simply being exposed to warm air they will fully solidify and form long filaments of nylon.
 These are then stretched and drawn out to form long filaments or threads which can be spun onto bobbins and the filaments or threads can them be used to make fabrics or other items as necessary.
 Drawing or stretching the nylon filaments results in the formation of long parallel polymer chains which will pack closely together which enables them to form lots of intermolecular bonds to neighbouring polymer chains; this intermolecular bonding between the polymer chains dramatically increases the strength of the nylon filaments formed.

 Uses and applications of nylon